MJSuttles/AgentSecure-FE/.github/ISSUE_TEMPLATE/issue-template.md

+---
+name: Issue Ticket
+about: Suggest a new feature or user story
+title: ''
+labels: enhancement
+assignees: ''
+---

 <!--- Provide a general summary of the issue in the Title above -->
 <!--- DELETE ALL COMMENTS BEFORE CREATING ISSUE -->